fiatconnect/specification/fiatconnect-api.md

 The `country` field should be a [ISO 3166-1 alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) country code.
 The `ifsc` or Indian Financial System Code is an 11-digit alpha-numeric code that is unique for bank branches that offer online money transfer options.
+The `accountNumber` is unique in nature and no two banks or account holders can have the same account number.
+Banks use different starting codes for their branches for easy segregation.
+In India, bank account numbers usually contain 07 to 21 digits.

 # 9. References